The Brave Butterfly

 🧠 What will children learn?

-- Progressive self-confidence teaches us that it is okay to feel afraid of something new, and that assurance is built through small steps.
+- Progressive self-confidence: That it's okay to feel afraid of something new, and that confidence is built with small steps, not all at once.

-- Emotional courage does not mean lacking fear, but rather daring to try something even when you feel scared.
+- Emotional courage: That being brave doesn't mean not feeling afraid, but daring to try even when you feel scared.

-- The value of support shows that asking for help and receiving encouragement are crucial when learning a new skill.
+- Value of support: That asking for help and receiving encouragement from others is important when we're learning something new.

-- Celebrating small achievements helps us recognize that every tiny step forward matters on the learning journey.
+- Celebrating small achievements: That each small step forward deserves to be recognized and celebrated on the learning journey.

-- Accepting mistakes allows us to understand that falling down is a normal part of learning, not a failure.
+- Accepting mistakes: That making mistakes or falling is a normal part of learning, not a failure.

 - "How do you think Alina felt when she looked at her new wings?
 Have you ever felt something similar?"